visgl/deck.gl/docs/api-reference/aggregation-layers/cpu-grid-layer.md

 * Default: `1`

 Cell size multiplier, clamped between 0 - 1.
-The final size of cell is calculated by `coverage * cellSize`.
-Note: coverage does not affect how points are binned.
-Coverage are linear based.
+The displayed size of cell is calculated by `coverage * cellSize`.
+Note: coverage does not affect how objects are binned.

 ##### `elevationDomain` (Array, optional)

-* Default: `[0, max(count)]`
+* Default: `[0, max(elevationWeight)]`

-Elevation scale input domain, default is set to the extent of point counts in each cell.
+Elevation scale input domain, default is set to between 0 and the max of aggregated weights in each cell.
+You can control how the elevations of cells are mapped to weights by passing in an arbitrary elevation domain.
+This is useful when you want to render different data input with the same elevation scale for comparison.

 ##### `elevationRange` (Array, optional)